TillFleisch/ESPHome-Philips-Smart-Coffee/protocol.md

 `D5 55 01 01 02 00 02 00 00 00 25 27`

-Beeps and powers on the machine.
-This message is used in this project.
+Beeps and powers on the machine, but without a cleaning cycle during startup.

+`D5 55 02 01 02 00 02 00 00 00 38 15`

+Beeps, powers on the machine and includes a cycle during startup.

+The last 2 Messages are used within this project.
 The 3rd byte is likely responsible for turning the coffee machine on, since it's `00` in all other messages.

 ### Power off message